Tim-Lavrysen/lombok-builder/README.md

  - Default values defined only in builder class
  - Static import @builder (by default this not possible due to a Javac bug)

+Key classes:
-Builder classes for a single pojo: be.tim.single_pojo.UserBuilder
+Builder classes for a single pojo:
+ - be.tim.single_pojo.UserBuilder

-Builder classes for multiple pojo's: be.tim.multiple_pojo.UserWithAFriendBuilder which includes the FriendBuilder
+Builder classes for multiple pojo's:
+ - be.tim.multiple_pojo.UserWithAFriendBuilder which includes the FriendBuilder